The technology-rich environment at Clarke provides students with great hands-on opportunities.

 METABOLISM — Deepen your understanding of metabolic, biosynthetic, and degradation pathways.

-BIOCHEMICAL METHODS — You will learn and practice multiple biochemical techniques, isolate and purify a protein from a living source such as a beef heart.
+BIOCHEMICAL METHODS — Learn and practice multiple biochemical techniques, such isolating and purifying a protein from a once living source such as a beef heart or a pig’s brain.

-MEDICINAL CHEMISTRY — You’ll gain insight into the chemistry of pharmaceuticals with an in-depth explanation of the molecular mechanisms of drug action.
+MEDICINAL CHEMISTRY — Gain insight into the chemistry of pharmaceuticals with an in-depth exploration of the molecular reactions.